usuaero/MachUpX/docs/source/creating_input_files.md

 optional are required.
 Key names typed in all capitals between carats (e.g. <KEY_VALUE>) are to be deterimined by the user.

-    "tag" : (string, optional)
+    "tag" : string, optional
         A note on the specific input.
 Does not affect execution.

-    "run" : (dict, optional)
+    "run" : dict, optional
         Gives the analyses MachUp is to run.
 This must be specified if the input file is being passed as a command line argument to MachUp.
 Otherwise, MachUp will return without performing any calculations.
 If this input file is being given to the API, this does not affect execution.

-        "forces" : (dict, optional)
+        "forces" : dict, optional
             Calculates the aerodynamic forces and moments on the aircraft at the current state.

-            "filename" : (string, optional)
+            "filename" : string, optional
                 File to store the results in.
 Defaults to the input filename + "_forces".

+            "dimensional" : boolean, optional
+                Whether results should include dimensional forces and moments.
+Defaults to true.

-            "non_dimensional" : (boolean, optional)
+            "non_dimensional" : boolean, optional
                 Whether results should include nondimensional coefficients.
-If false, will return forces and moments in "lbf" and "ft-lbf" or "N" and "Nm", depending on how "units" is specified.
 Defaults to true.

-            "verbose" : (boolean, optional)
+            "verbose" : boolean, optional
                 Defaults to false

-        "display_wireframe" : (dict, optional)
+        "display_wireframe" : dict, optional
             Displays a wireframe of the geometry of the scene/aircraft.

-            "show_legend" : (boolean, optional)
+            "show_legend" : boolean, optional
                 If set to true, a legend will be included with the wireframe detailing which color corresponds to which wing segment.
 Defaults to false.

-            "filename" : (str, optional)
+            "filename" : str, optional
                 File to save an image of the wireframe to.
 If specified, the wireframe will not be automatically displayed.
-If not specified, the wireframe will display to the user and not save.
+If not specified, the wireframe will display to the user, after which it can be manually saved.

-        "aero_derivatives" : (dict, optional)
+        "aero_derivatives" : dict, optional
-            Calculates the stability, damping, and control derivatives at the current state
+            Calculates the stability, damping, and control derivatives at the current state.

-            "aircraft" : (string, optional)
+            "aircraft" : string, optional
                 The aircraft to calculate the derivatives of.
 Defaults to all aircraft in the scene.

-            "filename" : (string, optional)
+            "filename" : string, optional
                 File to store the results in.
 Defaults to the input filename + "_derivatives".

-        "distributions" : (dict, optional)
+        "distributions" : dict, optional
             Gives the distribution of various parameters across each lifting surface.

-            "filename" : (string, optional)
+            "filename" : string, optional
                 File to store the results in.
 Defaults to the input filename + "_derivatives".

-            "make_plots" : (list, optional)
+            "make_plots" : list, optional
                 List of parameters to make plots of.
 A plot of the parameter as a function of span fraction for each wing segment will then be generated and saved.
 The following params can be listed for making plots: "cpx", "cpy", "cpz", "chord", "twist", "dihedral", "sweep", "area", "alpha", "Re", "M", "section_CL", "section_Cm", "section_parasitic_CD", and "section_aL0".

-    "solver" : (dict, optional)
+    "solver" : dict, optional
         Specifies parameters regarding how the lifting-line equation is solved.

-        "type" : (string, optional)
+        "type" : string, optional
             Can be "linear" or "nonlinear".
+The lifing-line equations are solved first by solving a linear approximation and then improving the result using the full nonlinear equations and Newton's method.
+The linear approximation is reasonably accurate for high aspect ratio lifting surfaces at low angles of attack.
 Defaults to "linear".

-        "convergence" : (float, optional)
+        "convergence" : float, optional
+            Threshold for convergence of the nonlinear solution.
+The nonlinear solver is considered complete once the square root of the sum of the squared residuals falls below this threshold.
 Defaults to 1e-10.
 Not necesary for linear solver.

-        "relaxation" : (float, optional)
+        "relaxation" : float, optional
+            Relaxation factor for applying the calculated correction at each iteration of the nonlinear solver.
+A value of 1.0 applies the full correction.
 Defaults to 0.9.
 Not necesary for linear solver.

-        "max_iterations" : (int, optional)
+        "max_iterations" : int, optional
             Maximum number of iterations for the nonlinear solver.
 Defaults to 100.
 Not necesary for linear solver.

-    "units" : (string, optional)
+    "units" : string, optional
-        Specifies the units to be used for inputs and outputs.
+        Specifies the unit system to be used for inputs and outputs.
 Can be "SI" or "English".
-Any units not explicitly defined for each value in the input objects will be assumed to be the standard unit for that measurement in the system specified here.
+Any units not explicitly defined for each value in the input objects will be assumed to be the default unit for that measurement in the system specified here.
 Defaults to "English".

-    "scene" : (dict)
+    "scene" : dict

-        "atmosphere" : (dict)
+        "atmosphere" : dict
             Specifies the state of the atmosphere the aircraft exist in.

-            "rho" : (float, array, or string, optional) If a float, the atmospheric density is assumed constant.
+            "rho" : float, array, or string, optional If a float, the atmospheric density is assumed constant.
 If an array is given, this is assumed to be either a density profile or a density field.
 MachUp will interpret a 2 column array as a profile where the first column is heights and the second column is densities.
-A 4 column array is a field where the first three columns are the position in flat-earth coordinates and the fourth column is the density.
+A 4 column array is a field where the first three columns are the position in earth-fixed coordinates and the fourth column is the density.
                 MachUp will linearly interpolate these data.
 These arrays can alternatively be stored as a csv file, in which case, this value should be the path to the file.
-NOTE: Since MachUpX uses flat-earth coordinates for position, altitude values should be negative (i.e. 1000 ft above sea level would be -1000 ft).
+NOTE: Since MachUpX uses earth-fixed coordinates for position, altitude values should be negative (i.e. 1000 ft above sea level would be -1000 ft).

                 The following standard profiles can also be specified: